Nazmi Gripshi: Skënderbeu Korçë

 On 29 January 2017, Gripshi completed a move to fellow Kategoria Superiore side Skënderbeu Korçë for a fee of €60,000.
 He was presented two days later where he penned a four-year contract.
 He made his league debut for the club on 6 February 2017 in a 1–0 away win over Korabi Peshkopi, entering in the final minutes in place of Cornel Predescu.
 He opened his scoring account on the final game versus Partizani Tirana which finished in a 2–2 draw at home.

 In the 2017–18 season, Gripshi made 15 appearances between league and cup with Skënderbeu Korçë completing the domestic double for the first time in history.

 In July 2018, ahead of the 2018–19 season, Gripshi changed his squad number from 97 to 10, which was vacated for two years following the retirement of club legend Bledi Shkëmbi.

 On 24 August 2019, in Skënderbeu's opening match of the 2019–20 season against Flamurtari Vlorë, Gripshi scored the only goal of the match in the 95th minute in a 1–0 home win in Kategoria Superiore.

+Rubin Kazan

+On 19 February 2026, Gripshi signed a three-and-a-half-year contract with Russian club Rubin Kazan.